How to Test a Bad Catalytic Converter

 These symptoms show up when your converter loses efficiency, the internal substrate disintegrates, the housing becomes partially restricted, or the converter becomes plugged up.

-A catalytic converter reduces harmful exhaust emissions:
+A catalytic converter reduces the following harmful exhaust emissions:

 - hydrocarbons (HC)